 Fees to Reinstate Driver’s License

-Another cost of having a DUI is that you could lose your license for a while.
+Another cost of having a DUI is that you could lose your license for quite some time.
 This could force you to take public transit until you’re able to drive again.
-Taking public transit can raise the cost of having a DUI because it can be much more expensive than driving.
+Taking public transit can raise your overall costs because it can be much more expensive than driving.
 Also, there will likely be a fee when you reinstate your driver’s license.

 Besides your insurance rates and legal fees, there are other expenses after getting a DUI that can drive the total cost up.
 This includes some that aren’t monetary.
 Below is an explanation of the other costs that you might come across when you have a DUI: